Comando Raggruppamento Subacquei e Incursori Teseo Tesei: Operational Raiders Group

 Raiders wear a green beret and are largely drawn from the ranks of the Navy's San Marco Marine Brigade.

 Operational Divers Group

 The Operational Divers Group (Gruppo Operativo Subacquei - GOS) specialises in scuba diving with air to 60 m, oxygen to 12 m, nitrox to 54 m, heliox to 150 m, and to 300 m with a mini-submarine or a special suit.
-After World War II hr unit de-mined Italy's northern ports ravaged by years of war and filled with magnetic mines and ammunition onboard sunken ships.
+After World War II the unit de-mined Italy's northern ports ravaged by years of war and filled with magnetic mines and ammunition onboard sunken ships.
 They accomplished the task by 1949, letting Italy's economy get back on track relatively quickly.
 Since World War II, they have performed de-mining and unexploded ordnance disposal operations across the world, especially in the Persian Gulf, the former Yugoslavia, and Albania.
-Diver detachment operate from the navy's minesweepers.
+Diver detachments operate from the navy's minesweepers.
 They also specialise in rescuing personnel from stricken ships and submarines and assist the civil authorities in maritime rescue operations.
 Divers wear a medium blue beret.